arthexis/Tome/Mysteries/Principia/3 Hilos: Mystery of Threads.md

 The following are common binding rites:

-- Burn or break the thing that houses a magical sympathetic.
+- Burn or break the thing that houses a magical sympathy.
 - Tie, weave, braid, mix or knot a thread around the thing.
 - Inscribe the thing with magical symbols.
 - Place the thing in bondage or enclose it with magical geometry.